Who carries the poop bag?

 And then it hit her: I am literally offering to carry the shit for other people.

 Not just with the dog.
 At work, she volunteers to take things off her boss’s plate before he asks.
 At home, she jumps in to handle things before anyone else even notices.
 Everywhere she turns, she’s offering to carry other people’s shit.
+She hadn’t learned the power of saying no—of boundaries—and it was costing her everything.

 The dream she whispers